 First edition copy of The Hobbit found in charity shop sells for over £10,000

-The book was found by chance by a store manager at the Cancer Research UK superstore in Dundee, in Scotland.
+Published in 1937, the book is one of just 1,500 copies released in the original run

-A first edition copy of JRR Tolkein’s The Hobbit has sold for over £10,000 after being discovered by chance in a Scottish charity shop.
+A first edition copy of JRR Tolkien’s The Hobbit has sold for over £10,000 after being discovered by chance in a Scottish charity shop.

 The rare copy of the famous book, which follows the adventures of Bilbo Baggins, was found by a manager at the Cancer Research UK superstore in Dundee.